hayder89/Improved-Dijkstra-Algorithm-for-Obstacle-Free-Evacuation-Path-Planning-in-ROS-During-Fire-Scenarios/README.md

 # Dynamic Capacity and Obstacle-Aware Evacuation Path Planning in Fire Scenarios Using an Enhanced Dijkstra Algorithm
+(submitted)

 This ROS package implements a basic obstacle-free path planner using the **Dijkstra algorithm**, assuming a clean, known environment with no sensors involved.
 The planning logic is influenced by the **ratio of the length to width**, which determines path cost heuristics and movement preferences.

-by ( Dr.Hayder Naji, Dr.Sevgi Yigit-Sert , Dr.Sahin Emrah Amrahov  and Dr.Aydin Cetin ).
+H. Naji, S. Yigit-Sert , S. Emrah Amrahov  and A. Cetin).

 **We kindly request that anyone who uses or implements this code cite the corresponding article.
 All authors would greatly appreciate proper acknowledgment of this work.**